iot2tangle/Raspberry/http/README.md

 }'
 `

-IMPORTANT: The device will be authenticated through the "device" field in the request (in this case PI3SH), this has to match what was set as device_name in the config.json on the Gateway (see Configuration section above)!
+IMPORTANT: The device will be authenticated through the **device id** field in the request (in this case Raspi-HTTP).
+This has to match what was set as device_name in the config.json on the Gateway (see Configuration section above)!

 After a few seconds you should now see the data beeing recieved by the Subscriber!